jrfnl/Debug-Bar-Post-Types/readme.txt

 == Frequently Asked Questions ==

 = Can it be used on live site ? =
-This plugin is only meant to be used for development purposes, but shouldn't cause any issue if run on a production site.
+This plugin is only meant to be used for development purposes, but shouldn't cause any issues if run on a production site.

 = What are post types ? =